Azure/azure-functions-redis-extension/README.md

 #### Inputs
 - `ConnectionStringSetting`: Name of the setting in the appsettings that holds the to the Redis cache connection string (e.g. `<cacheName>.redis.cache.windows.net:6380,password=...`).
-- `Channel`: pubsub channel that the trigger should listen to.
+- `Channel`: Redis pubsub channel that the trigger will listen to.
-  - Supports channel patterns.
+- `Pattern`: If the channel is a pattern.
+  - Default: `false`

 #### Available Parameter Types
 - Types exclusive to `dotnet in-process`